nhs04/nhs04/README.md

 I’m Nour Safa, a Computer Science graduate from the American University of Beirut (AUB).

 Here you’ll find projects I worked on during my time at AUB.
-I explored software development, mobile apps, machine learning, databases, cloud, and much more.
+I explored software development, mobile apps, machine learning, databases, business analytics, cloud, and much more.

 👀 I’m really into data science, software development, and using tech to create things that matter.
 I think data is full of stories just waiting to be discovered 📊📖